eclipse-pass/main/docs/infra/self_hosted_github_runners.md

 ### Download the tools

-First we need to download the latest release from GitHub
+Download the actions-runner code from GitHub, please refer to `/settings/actions/runners/new` for the latest URLs and checksum value.

 ```bash
 mkdir -p /opt/actions-runner